xiahualiu/MyBlog/content/posts/2020-01-07-Searching.md

 ## Abstract

-This article is my summary of the famous book, Artificial Intelligence: A Modern Approach Chapter 3.
+This article is my personal version summary of the famous book, Artificial Intelligence: A Modern Approach Chapter 3.

 ## Tree Search and Graph Search